jeffli678/canvas_thread_count/README.md

 # canvas_thread_count
-count the thread count of oil paintings from X-ray image
+count the thread density of oil paintings from X-ray image